core-wg/href/draft-ietf-core-href.md

 [^status]

 [^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    The present revision –23 attempts to address the AD review comments; it is submitted right before the I-D deadline in order to serve as discussion input to IETF 123 even though not all discussions have completed.
+    The present revision –24 attempts to address follow-on AD review comments as well as comments from the ARTART review.
-    In particular, the updated handling of zone identifiers requires some additional scrutiny.

 --- middle